 The most disappointing thing in this world is a piece of cornbread that’s golden and gorgeous on the outside but dry and crumbly on the inside.
 The buttermilk in this recipe does wonders in keeping a moist and tender crumb but the golden rule to remember is to mix the cornbread batter sparingly.
 Please do not beat it to death!
 Once the wet ingredients are added to the dry, stir the mixture until just combined.
 A few lumps here and there would be fine.

 - In a bowl, combine flour, cornmeal, sugar, baking powder, salt and baking soda.

 - In another bowl, combine buttermilk, eggs, butter, and pickled jalapenos.
 Whisk to blend.

 - Add wet mixture to flour mixture and stir until just combined.

-- Butter bottom and sides of a cast iron skillet and dust with cornmeal.
-Pour batter into skillet and bake in a 450 F oven for about 25 to 30 minutes or until golden brown and toothpick inserted in the middle comes out clean.
+- Arrange sliced fresh jalapenos on top and bake in a 450 F oven for about 25 to 30 minutes or until golden brown and toothpick inserted in the middle comes out clean.

 - Allow to slightly cool and cut into wedges to serve.